shumeng-ops/Fetch_Data_Modeling/README.md

 To address the questions above, I created a data mart named [top5_brands_scanned_monthly](models/marts/top5_brands_scanned_monthly.sql) to monitor the top 5 brands according to the number of scanned receipts each month.
 This is a common use case, and by structuring it as a data mart, we ensure that the table can easily provide the top 5 brands for any chosen month.<br><br>

 📍📍**Third Section: Data Quality Evaluation**<br><br>
+You can find the Jupyter notebook [here](Fetch_Data_Quality_Checks.ipynb), which includes code and functions to identify data issues and a summary of findings across all three tables.
+In this step, I created two reusable functions to calculate the percentage of unique values and null values for any given DataFrame and columns.
+I also checked for inconsistencies within tables, such as cases where the purchased item count is greater than 0, but the item list is null.<br><br>

+📍📍**Forth Section: Communication with Stakeholders**<br><br>